 - Give and expect respect: Especially during asynchronous communication like discussion boards and email, it can be easy to misconstrue someone’s meaning.
 Like you, your peers are real people.
 Do your part to foster a respectful, supportive community.

 Last but not least: logistics.
 Nailing the details of your learning experience can pay back dividends.

 - Make relevant information easily accessible: Collect the phone numbers, email addresses, and support links for your institution in one place so, if and when you need it, you don’t have to go hunting.
 For example, who are the TAs for the course and how do you contact them?
 If you have technical issues, which department do you contact?

 - Gather your tech: If the course requires video conferencing software, download the app and test well before a live lecture begins.
 If assignments are uploaded to a cloud service (e.g., Google Drive, Dropbox), make sure you have the required account details or access information in advance of a deadline.

 - Minimize reliance on WiFi: If possible, use an ethernet cable and download course materials to work offline.
 Many online courses work in mobile, too, but others do not.
 Have a plan for Internet access.

 - Always save your work: Save your work locally on your computer and/or in the cloud where you can easily access it.
 For example, draft essays in a word processing application or in an email to yourself then cut and paste your work into the course LMS (learning management system) to turn in your assignment.

-As a global nonprofit, our goal is to continue to be a resource to the growing online learning community.
 Explore edX online courses and programs across a broad range of subjects, find more tips and inspiration in our collection of advice from edX online learners, and share your own tips on our Instagram stories and Facebook group.